-In this day an age there are a variety of language learning apps that you can download on your phone and computer to help you learn.
-Many however say that these same apps will replace instructor led- language learning because of advancing technologies.
+In this day and age, there are a variety of language learning apps that you can download on your phone and computer to help you learn.
+Many however say that these same apps will replace instructor-led- language learning because of advancing technologies.

-The truth is, language learning apps do not have the same outcome as 1-to-1 live personalized learning, especially one with a native speaker.
+The truth is, language learning apps do not have the same outcome as 1-to-1 live personalized online language courses, especially one with a native speaker.

 I’m an applied linguist.
 I’ve worked in K-12 contexts in Armenia and Spain.
 I also teach remotely and write content for an app-based English language-learning product.
 So, I’m an ed-tech enthusiast and a classroom teacher, enthralled by how online learning is reshaping education, but also apt to turn down a tablet when a piece of chalk will do.